raspberrypilearning/cd-dice-roller/en/step_2.md

     <button onclick="rollButton()">Roll Dice</button>
 ```

-`rollButton()` is the function that is called when the button is pressed, let's code that function now!
-Go back the file `myScript.js` and add the following code in the `rollButton()` function:
+`rollButton()` is the function that is called when the button is pressed.
+Let's code that function now!
+Go back to the file `myScript.js` and add the following code in the `rollButton()` function:

 ```javascript
     function rollButton() {